 Another closed-in place can be a blizzard.
-See Winter Driving on page 248.
+See Winter Driving on page 4-15.

 It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.
 Do not leave your vehicle when the engine is running unless you have to.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle will not move, even when you are on fairly level ground, always set your parking brake and move the shift lever to PARK (P).
+To be sure your vehicle will not move, even when you are on fairly level ground, always set the parking brake and move the shift lever to PARK (P).

 Follow the proper steps to be sure your vehicle will not move.
-See Shifting Into Park (P) (Automatic Transaxle) on page 115.
+See Shifting Into PARK (P) (Automatic Transmission) on page 2-28.

-If you are parking on a hill and if you are pulling a trailer, also see Towing a Trailer on page 261.
+If you are parking on a hill and if you are pulling a trailer, also see Towing a Trailer on page 4-27.